 As Depositphotos is one of the world’s leading stock content marketplaces, many creative industry experts rely on their knowledge, listen to their recommendations, and look up to them.
 Depositphotos shares visual and graphic design trends every year.
 They present color trends, creative palettes, and curated collections every season.
 Apart from trends, you’ll find industry news, events, interviews with interesting creatives, and more on their blog.

-Depositphotos aims to change people’s minds about stock photography through their blogs and projects.
+Depositphotos aims to change people’s minds about stock photos through their blogs and projects.
 They want to take down the stereotype that stock photography is boring, so they’re working hard to raise awareness about and highlight authentic visuals in their library.

 Depositphotos wants to honor all the talented contributors behind their visuals.
 This is why they create projects such as The Photographer’s Way, which share unique stories about becoming a visual artist and provide independent professionals with international exposure.